-Two killed as militants attack camp in Jammu and Kashmir - police
+Four killed as militants attack camp in Jammu and Kashmir: army

-SRINAGAR, India (Reuters) - Militants stormed an Indian army camp early Saturday in Jammu and Kashmir, killing at least two army officers and wounding seven people, a senior police official said.
+SRINAGAR, India (Reuters) - Militants stormed an Indian army camp early on Saturday in the country’s northern Jammu and Kashmir state, killing two army personnel and wounding nine people, an army spokesman said.

-The police officer, who asked not to be named, said three or four militants had launched the attack.
-At least two junior commissioned officers were killed, the officer said, and two women and two children - relatives of army personnel - were among seven injured in the fighting.

-As of noon, fighting was still ongoing, said Jamwal.
-The site was cordoned off and surrounded by police and army units called in as reinforcements.
+Two militants had also been killed as of Saturday evening - the men wore fatigues and carried assault rifles, a large amount of ammunition and hand grenades - said the spokesman, Lt.
+Col. Devender Anand.

 “The fire was retaliated.
 The number of militants isn’t known,” he said.
-“They’ve been cornered in one of the family quarters.”

 India accuses Pakistan of training and arming militants and helping them infiltrate across the Line of Control that divides the Kashmir region.
 Pakistan denies the allegations.